Analytic Model for Off-Axis GRB Afterglow Images -- Geometry Measurement and Implications for Measuring $H_0$: Conclusions

 {\bf Image properties}: The image of an off-axis jet can be described (approximately) during most of the evolution (at least between $0.2T_p$ and $T_{end}$) as a bright arc with the following properties: \begin{itemize} \item The centroid location (which is close to the arc radius) is approximately $y_{cen} \sim \frac{2cT}{\theta_{obs}-\theta_c}$.
 This approximation is accurate up to a factor $\lesssim 2$ that depends mostly on $T/T_p$ and is given at two levels of accuracy in Eqs. \ref{eq:centroid_calib1} and \ref{eq:centroid_calib2}. \item The width of the image is smaller than the centriod location by a factor that proportional to $\frac{\theta_c}{\theta_{obs}}$.
 More accurately $\Delta x \approx y_{cen}\frac{2\theta_c}{\theta_{obs}}$. this approximation is most accurate near the time of the peak. \item The depth depends on $\theta_{obs}/\theta_{c}$ while $\frac{\theta_{obs}}{\theta_c}$ is small enough, while for large values of $\theta_{obs}/\theta_c$, the depth provides only a lower limit on the angle ratio. \end{itemize}

 {\bf Measuring $\theta_{obs}$ and $\theta_c$:} In this paper we provide calibrated, structure independent, formulae for three observables, each of which constrain a different combination of $\theta_{obs}$ and $\theta_c$.
 The width of the peak of the light curve measures $\theta_{obs}/\theta_c$, the location of the image centroid measures $\theta_{obs}-\theta_c$ and the width of the image measures $(\theta_{obs}-\theta_c)\cdot \frac{\theta_{obs}}{\theta_c}$.
 Thus, any two out of these three observables are enough to measure $\theta_{obs}$ and $\theta_c$\footnote{Using the centroid motion and width requires a rough estimate of the time of $T_p$ and possibly also of $T_{end}$, however, for this sake the light curve does not need to be sampled at high cadence.}.
-To obtain each of these observables the following observations are needed: \textit{The width of the peak} requires identification of two times in the light curve, the peak time, $T_p$ and the time when the light curve starts its asymptotic decline, $T_{end}$. \textit{Measuring $\theta_{obs}-\theta_c$} requires the image centroid displacement between two times, either $T_1=0$ and $0.2 T_p\le T_2\le T_{end}$ or $0.2 T_p\le T_1 < T_2\le T_{end}$ and $T_2 \gtrsim 2 T_1$.
+To obtain each of these observables the following observations are needed: \textit{The width of the peak} requires identification of two times in the light curve, the peak time, $T_p$ and the time when the light curve starts its asymptotic decline, $T_{end}$.
+Note that since the asymptotic decline depends also on $p$, this observation also requires a broad-band spectrum at around the time of $T_{end}$. \textit{The image centroid displacement} between two times, either $T_1=0$ and $0.2 T_p\le T_2\le T_{end}$ or $0.2 T_p\le T_1 < T_2\le T_{end}$ and $T_2 \gtrsim 2 T_1$ provides a measurement of $\theta_{obs}-\theta_c$.
 Finally, \textit{the image width} reasonably constrains the geometry if it is measured at $0.5T_p\le T\le T_{end}$, and most robustly near the time of the peak.
 Comparison of our analytic formulae to numerical simulations, shows that based on observations of the light curve and the centroid motion as described above, our formulae for $\theta_{obs}$ and $\theta_c$ can be accurate to a level of $5-10\%$ and $30\%$, respectively.
 As our formulae are independent of the jet angular structure, our errors includes a complete ignorance of this structure.